aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 * [Amazon Aurora](https://docs.aws.amazon.com/guardduty/latest/ug/rds-protection.html) – GuardDuty monitors and profiles relational database service login activity for potential threats.
 * [Amazon S3](https://docs.aws.amazon.com/guardduty/latest/ug/s3-protection.html) – GuardDuty monitors AWS CloudTrail S3 data events to identify potential threats in your Amazon S3 resources.
 AWS CloudTrail S3 management events are monitored by default after GuardDuty is enabled.
 * [Runtime Monitoring](https://docs.aws.amazon.com/guardduty/latest/ug/runtime-monitoring.html) - Runtime Monitoring observes and analyzes operating system-level, networking, and file events to help you detect potential threats in specific AWS workloads in your environment.
+* [S3 Malware Protection](https://docs.aws.amazon.com/guardduty/latest/ug/gdu-malware-protection-s3.html) - Malware Protection for S3 helps you detect potential presence of malware by scanning newly uploaded objects to your selected Amazon Simple Storage Service (Amazon S3) bucket.
+When an S3 object or a new version of an existing S3 object gets uploaded to your selected bucket, GuardDuty automatically starts a malware scan.
+It is important to note that S3 malware protection is not intended to be deployed across your entire S3 estate.
+S3 Malware protection is purpose built to provide a cost effective solution that will scan objects that are uploaded to untrusted buckets.
+For example, in a scenario where you have third parties sending you documents or files and you need to ensure there is no malware before processing them in an application.

 ## What are the benefits of enabling GuardDuty?